ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 ## Movie Overlays

-Movie overlays work just like [Image Overlays](#image-overlays) but use a video file instead of an image.
+Movie Overlays work just like [Image Overlays](#image-overlays) but use a video file instead of an image.
 This is great for an animated logo or lower third.
 Movie overlays will play without sound.

 Video files with transparency are best.
 These can be created in apps such as Adobe After Effects, and should be saved as Apple ProRes 4444 format.
 Other video formats will also work but may take a few seconds to be converted by Ecamm Live before showing up.

-There are 3 ways to create an Movie Overlay:
+There are 3 ways to create a Movie Overlay:

 * Drag a movie file from the Finder into the <samp>Overlays</samp> Window.
 * Select <samp>New Movie Overlay</samp> in the <samp>Overlays</samp> menu at the top of your display